Date Thesis Awarded

 This study focused on determining the proton affinities of methylated cysteine and serine homologs by using Cook’s extended kinetic method with orthogonal distance regression analysis in a triple quadrupole mass spectrometer.
 The NPAAs selected have been shown to mis-incorporate into small peptides, making it of interest to determine how these changes affect the structures and energetics of the peptide.1The NPAAs studied included α-methylcysteine, L-penicillamine (gem-dimethyl cysteine), α-methylserine, and 3-methylthrenonine (gem-dimethyl serine), and their proton affinities were determined to be 923.7 ±11 kJ/mol, 925 ±15 kJ/mol, 932 ±20 kJ/mol and 924 ±15 kJ/mol, respectively.
 These experimental proton affinities are in excellent agreement with Boltmann-weighted computational proton affinities determined for these molecules.
 All of the methylated homologs had larger proton affinities than their respective protein amino acid, serine and cysteine, which have proton affinities of with proton affinities of 903 kJ/mol and 912 kJ/mol respectively.2

 Long, Danielle, "Determinations of Proton Affinities of Methylated Cysteine and Serine Homologs" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1351.